grafana/k6-docs/docs/sources/v0.47.x/using-k6-browser/recommended-practices/hybrid-approach-to-performance.md

 # Hybrid performance with k6 browser

-An alternative approach to [browser-based load testing](https://grafana.com/docs/k6/<K6_VERSION>/testing-guides/load-testing-websites/#browser-based-load-testing) that is much less resource-intensive is combining a low amount of virtual users for a browser test with a high amount of virtual users for a protocol-level test.
+An alternative approach to [browser-based load testing](https://grafana.com/docs/k6/<K6_VERSION>/testing-guides/load-testing-websites/#browser-based-load-testing) that's much less resource-intensive is combining a small number of virtual users for a browser test with a large number of virtual users for a protocol-level test.

-Hybrid performance can be achieved in multiple ways, often using different tools.
-To simplify the developer experience, k6 browser can be easily combined with core k6 features, so you can easily write hybrid tests in a single script.
+You can achieve hybrid performance in multiple ways, often by using different tools.
+To simplify the developer experience, you can combine k6 browser with core k6 features to write hybrid tests in a single script.

 ## Browser and HTTP test

 The code below shows an example of combining a browser and HTTP test in a single script.
-While the backend is exposed to the typical load, the frontend is also checked for any unexpected issues.
-Thresholds are defined to check both HTTP and browser metrics against pre-defined SLOs.
+While the script exposes the backend to the typical load, it also checks the frontend for any unexpected issues.
+It also defines thresholds to check both HTTP and browser metrics against pre-defined SLOs.

 {{< code >}}